-To further this objective, Members agree to co-operate in updating and sharing information on their company’s financial results (Performance), organisation and structure (People), operations, products and technology (Processes), and business co-operations (non financial partnerships).
-In addition to the 4P’s above, information on a Member’s home country asset finance and market development are to be supplied on a regular basis.
+To further this objective, members agree to co-operate in updating and sharing information on their company’s financial results (Performance), organization and structure (People), operations, products and technology (Processes), and business co-operations (non-financial Partnerships).
+In addition to the 4P’s above, information on a member’s home country asset finance and market development are to be supplied on a regular basis.

-Such activities can be carried out efficiently with the support of Working session.
+Such activities can be carried out efficiently with the support of working sessions.

 ||Role, Aims and Objectives of the Association